blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 ```

 If everything is working correctly, you should see a significant improvement in performance.
-Verify that hardware decoding is working by running `nvidia-smi`, which should show the ffmpeg
+Verify that hardware decoding is working by running `docker exec -it frigate nvidia-smi`, which should show the ffmpeg
 processes:

 ```